 Alice started with Scarborough Arts in June of 2017 as a Gallery Assistant, taking on the role of Communications Assistant in November of 2017, and has now been working as the Office Administrator and Gallery Curator since the summer of 2018.
-She has a love for all cultural institutions and looks forward to a career in which she hopes to serve and support the arts and culture of the many diverse communities throughout the GTA.
+She has a love for all cultural institutions and is passionate about supporting the diversity of arts and culture within the many unique artistic communities throughout Scarborough and the GTA.